 Supply Chain Management

-The uniqueness of the MSCM and ERP programs are reflected in its curriculum focus, which are a direct derivative of the Army's National Logistics Curriculum and private industry needs.
+The uniqueness of the MSCM and ERP programs are reflected in its curriculum focus, which is a direct derivative of the private industry needs and Army's National Logistics Curriculum.
 The following focus areas define a framework for expected outcomes and curricula:

 - supply chain optimization and planning

 - global supply chain management

 - technology enablers for supply chain

 - enterprise resource planning including hands-on SAP training and data analytics